jakobevangelista/nextauth-clerk-migration/README.md

 Next-auth allows you to bring your own db, that means we can't encompass all the possible adapters, but what we can do is have you implement helper functions that feed into our api.
 We require 2 There are examples in the _auth-migration folder in sampleHelper.ts to see what our createAPI function requires.
 One function is just the old auth() function from nextauth, we have you implement this because now you can use this function throughout your whole app when you are switching the data access layer from next-auth's auth() to Clerk's auth().

-The second function an exposed version of the createUser function's params, so you can pass whatever options you'd like as an object through this function, we've also exported the type for you.
+The second function uses the createUser function's params, so you can pass whatever options you'd like as an object through this function, we've also exported the type for you.
+You can find more information about the params [here](https://clerk.com/docs/references/backend/user/create-user)

 These are an example of the helper functions, you have to implement them yourself using your adapter.
 This example uses drizzle ORM with Neon Postgres.
 ```js